ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 ###  Git Workflow Controls

-To facilitate effective integration, merges into `develop` must occur as a pull request that is approved by two developers.
+To facilitate effective integration, merges into `develop` must occur as a pull request that is approved by two reviewers.
-One devloper can be anyone, but should probably be someone related to the effort if that is applicable.
+One reviewer can be anyone, but should probably be someone related to the effort if that is applicable.
 The second developer is a designated codeowner described in the `CODEOWNERS` file.

 Additionally, all outstanding requested changes and comments must be resolved before merging.
 Pushing new changes should trigger